 18. Kayak Turtle Town

 Take a short kayak trip to Turtle Town to check out the sea life.
+This is another good family activity on Maui, especially if you have older kids or teens.

 19. Kula Botanical Gardens